Zakawat-Abbas/Zakawat-Abbas/README.md

 ### :woman_technologist: About Me :
 - 👋 Hi, I’m Zakawat Abbas
-- 🌱 I’have a Bachelor's Degree in Computer Systems Engineering from NEDUET
+- 🌱 I have a Bachelor's Degree in Computer Systems Engineering from NEDUET
 - 👀 I’m a Web Developer, Web Scraper & AI/ML/Data Engineer from Karachi
 - 💞️ I’m looking to collaborate on Projects
 - 📫 You can reach me through my Email: zakawatabbbas123@gmail.com